Story Of The Week

 by Kayla Ratcliffe

-However, the attraction turned out not to be a mutual.
+However, the attraction was not mutual.
 I learned this after I mentioned to the mutual friend that he was someone I’d like to know.
 Ten minutes later, after we were introduced, I accidentally overheard the conversation between them, as I stood undetected on the other side of a kitchen door.

 He told my friend bluntly that I wasn’t his type.
 (I weighed almost 300 pounds at the time) When my friend pointed out that I had a beautiful face, he stated emphatically that he found it difficult to even notice the face of a woman who was fat.
 I cried myself to sleep that night and I never told anyone what I’d overheard.

 Suddenly it dawned on me that he had hurt me unknowingly.
-He had no way of knowing I had heard him.
+He had no way of knowing I had heard his comment.
 As he sat staring at me admiringly, I realized that his words had succeeded in changing my life for the better.
-I had joined the health club a week after the birthday party, and had since lost over 160 pounds.
+I had joined the health club a week after the birthday party and had since lost over 160 pounds.

 As my disdain began to dwindle, I forgave him there on the spot.
-When he asked me to dance, I smiled at him for the first time that evening, and he responded by telling me I was beautiful.
+When he asked me to dance, I smiled at him for the first time that evening.
 The evening ended up being the beginning of an exciting romantic adventure.
 We had been dating a year when he proposed.
 I chose that night to finally tell him.
-I told him about our meeting years before, but I never mentioned what I overheard him say.
+I told him about our meeting two years before, but I never mentioned what I’d overheard him say.